-During the 2020 peregrine falcon breeding season we conducted surveys for peregrine falcon activity at eight total sites, including seven known eyries (nests) at Scotia Bluffs, Holmes Bluff, Tom Gulch, Shively Bluff, South Runenburg, Clapp Ridge, and McCready Ridge; and a new nest within the Runenburg territory (West Runenburg).
+During the 2021 peregrine falcon breeding season we conducted surveys for peregrine falcon activity at nine total sites, including eight known eyries (nests) at Scotia Bluffs, Holmes Bluff, Tom Gulch, Shively Bluff, South and West Runenburg, Clapp Ridge, McCready Ridge, and a potential new cliff nest within the Stitz Creek watershed.

 Surveys were to monitor the eyries for possible nesting activity, monitor the nests during timber operations, or to confirm fledging of juveniles prior to commencement of timber operations or road work within 0.5-mile of a nesting area.
 The Tom Gulch snag has also been used by ospreys and northern spotted owls for nesting in the past, and so the snag was monitored for potential nesting activity by those species as well.
-The Scotia Bluffs and West Runenburg nests were occupied in 2020.
-The McCready Ridge, Clapp Ridge and Holmes Bluff territories had peregrine presence, but no observations of nesting activity.
-No peregrine activity was observed at the Tom Gulch, Shively Bluff, or South Runenburg territories.
-There were peregrine fledglings produced at the Scotia Bluffs and West Runenburg eyries.
+The Scotia Bluffs, Holmes Bluff, and Clapp Ridge nests were occupied in 2021.
+The South and West Runenburg, and Stitz Creek territories had peregrine presence, but no observations of nesting activity.
+No peregrine activity was observed at the McCready Ridge, Tom Gulch, and Shively Bluff territories.
+There was audio contact only at McCready Ridge.
+There were peregrine fledglings produced at the Scotia Bluffs, Holmes Bluff, and Clapp Ridge eyries.